 Teaching with Hybrix

-Hybrix gives students a computer they can realistically master, building the confidence and mental foundation that lets them tackle more complex systems without being overwhelmed.
+Hybrix offers students a computer they can realistically master, building the confidence and mental foundation to tackle more complex systems without being overwhelmed.

-This section explains how Hybrix fits into an educational setting, what kinds of teaching it supports well, and how educators typically use it alongside more familiar tools.
+This section explains how Hybrix fits into an educational setting, what kinds of teaching it supports well, and where it fits alongside other methods.

 What Hybrix is

-Hybrix is a self-contained virtual computer designed specifically for learning.
+Hybrix is a self-contained virtual computer designed for learning.
 It runs entirely in a web browser and includes a custom CPU, memory model, graphics system, and audio system.
-The compiler, assembler, debugger, and art/music editors are provided by the web app that hosts the virtual computer.
+The web app supplies the development and creative tools, so students begin by writing self-contained ROM cartridges, with operating system concepts such as filesystems and processes introduced later as explicit topics rather than hidden prerequisites.

 Hybrix is: